aazaff/startLearn.R/beginnerTest.md

 ## Introduction

 The following are a set of self-test questions designed to complement the [beginnerConcepts](https://github.com/aazaff/startLearn.R/blob/master/beginnerConcepts.md) tutorial.
-These exercises are only meant to be attempted **after** you have finished reading the startLearn.R tutorial.
+These exercises are only meant to be attempted **after** you have finished the beginnerConcepts tutorial.

 ## Loading in Data